A quantum information perspective on meson melting

 for some coefficients $c_i$ and meson masses $M_i$, whereby the lowest mass $M_1$ is obviously dominating.
 This form of the asymptotic scaling is the natural generalization of the massive free fermion result $s_2 \sim \e^{-\beta M_h}$ in \eqref{eq:s2_lowT}.

 Fig.\,\ref{fig:s2_highT_scaling} (top panel) shows again $s_2$ as a function of $\beta M_1$, but emphasizing the high-temperature regime in a double-logarithmic plot.
-To the left of the grey line the high temperature regime $\beta M_1 \lesssim 1$ starts, while the dashed lines denote the estimated lattice scale for each curve.
+To the left of the gray line the high-temperature regime $\beta M_1 \lesssim 1$ starts, while the dashed lines denote the estimated lattice scale for each curve.
 As $n$ is increasing, i.e.\ the individual masses $M_{h,g}$ are decreasing, one can observe the emergence of a linear scaling in between these two curves, indicating a power-law behavior.
 Assuming the general functional dependence

 we extract in Tab.\,\ref{tab:Renyi_scaling} the values of the power-law exponents $p$ from a linear fit to the numerical data in between these two scales.
 For $f = s_2$, the value $p=1$ is obtained with a very good accuracy of only a few percent.
 This implies that the high-temperature scaling behavior matches the CFT expectation from \eqref{eq:s2_highT}.
-Based on the clear observation from fig.~\ref{fig:s2_lowT_scaling} of meson states in the entropy scaling at low temperatures and their absence at high temperatures, we interpret this signature as strong evidence for meson melting.
+Based on the clear observation from Fig.~\ref{fig:s2_lowT_scaling} of meson states in the entropy scaling at low temperatures and their absence at high temperatures, we interpret this signature as strong evidence for meson melting.
 In this regime, which is not yet influenced by the lattice scale, melted meson states do not leave an imprint on the entropy scaling any more, which is why the scaling is identical to a critical system.
-To further corroborate this finding, we additionally analyse also the scaling behavior of the thermal energy density (bottom panel in Fig.\,\ref{fig:s2_highT_scaling}) and its derivative.
+To further corroborate this finding, we additionally analyze also the scaling behavior of the thermal energy density (bottom panel in Fig.\,\ref{fig:s2_highT_scaling}) and its derivative.
 Both these thermodynamic quantities show a similar power-law scaling at high temperatures.
 The corresponding exponents are tabulated in Tab.\,\ref{tab:Renyi_scaling}.
 At $n=3$ they agree well with the analytical expectation, which is set by the scaling dimension $\Delta=2$ of the associated CFT operator.
 Interestingly, the R\'enyi entropy $s_2$ seems to allow an even better estimation of the scaling exponent for all values of $n$, indicating the potential of entropic quantities to identify the meson melting process.